-- The Incantation must be spoken clearly and loudly enough for the target to hear everything you are saying. - ❸ If your spell requires the expenditure of Mana, you cannot cast it while you are wearing Armor. - ❸ You may not have anything in your hands except one spell packet.
-At least one of your hands must be free (not pinned, bound, or Maimed). - Solution You must have both feet stationary while speaking the incantation, and can take only one "pitching step" while throwing the packet.
+- The incantation must be spoken clearly and loudly enough for the target to hear everything you are saying. - If your spell requires throwing of a spell packet, you cannot cast it while you are wearing armor.
+Spells cast from items (scrolls, powders, charms, or magic items) are exceptions to this rule. - You may not have anything in your hands except one spell packet.
+At least one of your hands must be free (not pinned, bound, or maimed). - You must have both feet stationary while speaking the incantation, and can take only one "pitching step" while throwing the packet.

 Most spell incantations are descriptive.
 For example, "Through fire, bolt, damage one" is a simple spell that does one point of damage.
-"I heal you one vitality" will heal you, restoring one vitality and also repairing any Stunned or Maimed limbs (this spell takes one minute to cast).
+"I heal you one vitality" will heal you, restoring one vitality and also repairing any stunned or maimed limbs (this spell takes one minute to cast).

 Spells can have many of the same types of effects as called weapon attacks.
 See Effects, below, for a brief summary of possible effects.
 All magical damage is treated as a torso hit.
-If you are on your last Vitality, it will take away that last point and leave you Dying, even if the packet hit your limb.
+If you are on your last vitality, it will take away that last point and leave you dying, even if the packet hit your limb.